ClickCease

 The simple test for chlamydia only needs a urine examination to reveal the presence of microorganisms.
 So if your doctor suggests Gonorrhea and Chlamydia testing, don’t be surprised.

 Due to the rarity of patients with Chlamydia symptoms also testing positive for Gonorrhea, this is frequently advised by medical professionals.
-By completing all these exams at once, you can start counseling immediately and save time and anxiety.
+You can start counseling immediately by completing all these exams at once and save time and anxiety.

 Chlamydia is one of the simplest STDs to treat if you begin it before serious complications emerge.
 An oral antibiotic like azithromycin or doxycycline is the most frequent treatment medical professionals offer.